 Following my move to New York and the aforementioned piano bar debacle, I shifted from music to my other love, writing.

 In the early 1990s, I became a marketing communications expert and corporate speechwriter.
 (And yes, that’s a long, involved story that’s helped me understand what job seekers of all kinds go through!)

 In 2006, I launched my own company, Speak Up for Success.
-My goal was to work with a broad range of people, and to use public speaking skills to empower people with important things to say.
+My goal was to work with a broad range of people, and to use public speaking skills to empower them to speak their minds.

 - Speak Like Yourself… No, Really!
 Follow Your Strengths and Skills to Great Public Speaking — a public speaking workbook that’s like having your own speaker coach between two covers;

 - Interview Like Yourself… No, Really!
-Follow Your Strengths and Skills to GET THE JOB in 2014 — comprehensive advice on how to ace the interview by preparing, practicing, and connecting with your interviewer;
+Follow Your Strengths and Skills to GET THE JOB — comprehensive advice on how to ace the interview by preparing, practicing, and connecting with your interviewer;

 - How to Raise $1 Million (or More!) in 10 Bite-Sized Steps: A Fail-Proof Guide for Board Members, Volunteers and Staff — ghost co-authored with Andrea Kihlstedt, this guide is for anyone who wants to raise money for a cause.

-Want to Book a Speaker Coaching Session or Customized Workshop?
+Want to Book a NYC Public Speaker Coaching Session or Speak Up for Success Workshop?